Joshhx/Test_yourself/README.md

 # try-yourself
 Prepare for certificate

 to run this program need install python3.
-Them exec test_yourself.bat and practice!
+Then exec test_yourself.bat and practice!!